JesseSousa/JesseSousa/README.md

 ### Hi there 👋, I'm Jesse Sousa

-I'm an aspiring Full-Stack Developer from 🇧🇷.
+I'm an aspiring Full-Stack Developer from Brazil🇧🇷.

 - 🌱 Currently learning Rails and C++
 - 🤓 Posting Articles about everything I learn